 A journey on the infamous Saricha Road

-Saricha Road is an extreme drive located in north-eastern Afghanistan.
-Expect a rough gravel road and driving only in 1st and 2nd gear.
-Very steep climbs/descents with narrow hairpins in one of the most beautiful, but isolated and rugged landscapes on Earth.
+Saricha Road is an extreme drive located in northeastern Afghanistan.
+Expect rough gravel conditions and the need to drive primarily in 1st and 2nd gear.

 Saricha Road